The Magical Stories & Facts Behind Lepakshi Temple

 4. Shivalinga

-Towards the southeast area from the main temple of Lepakshi, there is a solid granite-based sculpture known as the famous Shivalinga.
+Towards the southeast area from the main temple of Lepakshi, one can find the famous Shivalinga, a solid granite-based sculpture.
 The hood shape forms an umbrella along with seven coils and a hood shape forming an umbrella on the Shivalinga.
 This structure was carved out by talented artisans quickly during their meal breaks.
 A huge lord Ganesha structure is present beside this Nagalinga.

 Location Of Lepakshi Temple

 By now, you must be curious about the location of this mysterious temple.
-The village was named Lepakshi after the temple in Anantapur, Andra Pradesh.
+The village in Anantapur, Andhra Pradesh, was named Lepakshi after the temple.
 From Hyderabad, the distance is around 450-480km, and the same from Bangalore is about 118-120km.
 It can be the perfect weekend gateway option for many tourists.
 If you want to travel via train, the nearby railway station is Hindupur.

 Starting from the footprint of Ma Sita, the giant Nandi murti, cave-like chambers, and hanging pillars – the Lepakshi premises is full of mythological facts and wonders.
 The best time to visit this religious place is from October to February.